axbryd/hXDP-Artifacts/README.md

 ## Hardware Requirements
 * A [NetFPGA-SUME](https://github.com/NetFPGA/NetFPGA-SUME-public/wiki/Getting-Started-Guide) Board connected to the host system's PCI-e bus
 * A 4x10Gbe NIC (in our tests, we've used a ...)
+The two boards need to be conncted back-back-to-back
+## Software Requirements
+* Ubuntu 16.04 LTS (any newer LTS version of Ubuntu should do the job)
+* The NetFPGA SUME development environment following the information available at https://github.com/NetFPGA/NetFPGA-SUME-public/wiki
+* The